Brainspotting Therapy: About a Bataclan Victim

 Abstract

 Posttraumatic stress disorders (PTSD) frequently emerge in people who have suffered from extreme psychological stress.
 Therefore, it is of most importance to develop new therapeutic treatments and to test their efficacy.
 This pilot study investigates the efficacy of a newly by David Grand developed treatment for PTSD called Brainspotting.
 The data of 22 clients from Germany and the U.S., who were treated with Brainspotting were analyzed.
-Clients' self-reports as well as evaluations by therapists were assessed.
-Within three BSP sessions the PTSD symptoms and related psychological disturbances were significantly reduced.
-According to the therapists' evaluations, the majority of clients benefited significantly.
-According to the clients' reports, in addition, negative cognitions related to the trauma were heavily reduced.
+Clients’ self-reports as well as evaluations by therapists were assessed.
+Within three Brainspotting sessions the PTSD symptoms and related psychological disturbances were significantly reduced.
+According to the therapists’ evaluations, the majority of clients benefited significantly.
+According to the clients’ reports, in addition, negative cognitions related to the trauma were heavily reduced.
 The results of this pilot study suggest that with Brainspotting the treatment of PTSD could be extended with another potent intervention method.

 Brainspotting: Recruiting the midbrain for accessing and healing sensorimotor memories of traumatic activation